Understanding Trauma and Its Impacts

 Defining Trauma

-To begin understanding trauma and its impacts, we need to be on the same page about the definition of trauma.
+Before we begin discussing the impacts of trauma, we need to be on the same page about the definition of trauma.

-Trauma is emotional distress that results from experiencing an event or circumstance that a person perceives is emotionally or physically harmful or life-threatening to themselves or a loved one.
+• A person perceives that an event or set of circumstances is emotionally or physically harmful or life-threatening to themselves or a loved one.

-This event or experience overwhelms a person’s coping ability and makes it challenging to feel safe.
-Because people’s perceptions of events vary, what is perceived as traumatic by one person may not be perceived as traumatic by another.
+Trauma overwhelms a person’s coping ability and makes it challenging to feel safe.
+Because people’s perceptions of events vary, what is traumatic for one person may not be for another.

 Examples of potentially traumatic experiences include: